AloPeyk/AloPeyk-WooCommerce-Plugin/README.md

 # Installation
 ## Automatic installation
 Automatic installation is the easiest option as WordPress handles the file transfers itself and, you don’t need to leave your web browser.
-To do an automatic installation of Alopeyk WooCommerce Shipping, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic installation of Alopeyk WooCommerce Shipping, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.

 In the search field type “Alopeyk WooCommerce Shipping” and click Search Plugins.
-Once you’ve found our plugin you can view details about it such as the point release, rating and description.
+Once you’ve found our plugin you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 ##Manual installation
-The manual installation method involves downloading our plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading our plugin and uploading it to your webserver via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 ## Setup WordPress and Alopeyk plugin with docker
 You can install WordPress which is compatible with this version of the plugin within docker containers using the below command: